 “She knew we were looking for a successor,” said Foote.

 The trio frequently met for breakfast over the following year.
-The partners would catch up on how the younger advisor’s career was progressing and share experiences from their careers.
+The partners would catch up on how the younger financial professional's career was progressing and share experiences from their careers.
 The meetings enabled the three to build a solid relationship.

 “It was good to meet for that year and build a rapport,” said Williams.